llvm/clangd-www/design/compile-commands.md

 it to understand its default configuration (header search paths and target), and then adjust the compile command to configure the clang parser to match.

-The compiler (e.g. `custom-gcc`) must compatible enough with gcc to dump its configuration in response to this command:
+The compiler (e.g. `custom-gcc`) must be compatible enough with gcc to dump its configuration in response to this command:

 ```